Search

 photo by Peter Crosby

 For most of my life, I’ve been privileged to not have to think about these things — to get to think about them, if I want to.
 But countless communities around the world do not have access to healthy food, clean water, or safe energy.
-Here, the more immediate questions are: how am I going to feed my family on a poverty wage?
-How am I going to bathe my kids when the pipes are contaminated with lead?
-How are we going to resist yet another industrial waste facility moving into our neighborhood and poisoning the air we breathe?
+In these communities, the more immediate questions are:

 Living off-grid and working on a farm gave me such an intimate appreciation of how connected we all are to the land, even if most of us don’t see it every day.
 For the first time in my life, I was in close contact and direct relationship with where all my bare necessities come from.
-We got our food from the plants and the animals, which we all helped take care of.
-We got our water from the rain, by collecting it into the pond and into rain barrels we set up, and from the natural underground spring in the forest by the farm.
-We got electricity from solar panels on the roof of the farmhouse, and from solar-powered lanterns we’d leave outside to charge in the sun during the day, and use at night in our little cabins in the woods.

 photo by Peter Crosby

-For medicine, we mostly used plants and herbs; many of them grow wild around the farm.
-Before arriving, I had gotten a really bad sunburn, and on my first night there, when I mentioned it was itching and peeling, I was given a jar of oil that had been infused with St. John’s Wort flowers, which have strong anti-inflammatory properties.
 I put the oil on my burn a few times, and by the next day, I could already notice and feel how much my skin had started to heal.
-A few weeks later, we harvested St. John’s Wort flowers, along with calendula flowers and comfrey leaves, and infused them all in big mason jars of olive oil.
-About a month later, we carefully strained out the plant matter, combined it with melted raw beeswax, and made a heal-all salve!
+A few weeks later, right before a big rain, we harvested dozens of handfuls of St. John’s Wort flowers, along with calendula flowers and comfrey leaves, and infused them all in big mason jars of olive oil.
+About a month later, we carefully strained out the plant matter, combined the infused oil with melted raw beeswax, and made a heal-all salve!

 The food we ate was according to the season, and it changed over the course of the summer.
-In June, we were eating huge salads of romaine, butter lettuce, Batavia, and purslane, and we scrubbed and roasted potatoes by the bucketloads to finish off the storage supply from last year’s harvest.
+In June, we were eating huge salads of romaine, butter lettuce, Batavia, and purslane, and we scrubbed and roasted potatoes by the bucketloads to finish off the storage supply from the previous year’s harvest.
 In July, there were so many wild blueberries we could hardly pick them all, and we made blueberry coffee cakes, blueberry pies, blueberry scones, and more.
 In August, we were eating big stir-fries of zucchini, cauliflower, broccoli, peas, and tomatoes, and starting to harvest the early apple varieties, which we made into applesauce, apple pies, and apple spice turnovers.

 Maybe part of the answer is that I don’t eat lamb, and I do eat chicken.
-And, I’ve always felt that if you eat meat, you should be able to kill the animal(s) providing that meat.
-Chicken has been my main source of meat for my entire life, and I was ready to stop eating it if I couldn’t bring myself to kill it.
-I knew that taking an innocent animal’s life would be an extremely difficult thing for me to do, but I also knew how rare this opportunity is— to truly connect with where my food comes from.
+I’ve always felt that if you eat meat, you should be able to kill the animal(s) providing that meat.
+Chicken has been my main meat source for my entire life, and I was ready to stop eating it if I couldn’t bring myself to kill it.
+I knew that taking an innocent being’s life would be an extremely difficult thing for me to do, but I also knew how rare this opportunity is— to truly connect with where my food comes from.
 Very few people have that opportunity.
 So I did it.
 I was sobbing pretty much the whole time, but I did it.

 A few hours later, I took the legs, thighs, breasts, and wings out of the ice chest and placed them on huge baking sheets; added olive oil, salt, pepper, and fresh rosemary from the garden; and put them in the bake oven to roast for an hour.
 That night, we feasted on the freshest, most nutritious chicken I’ve ever had.
-It was so fresh it almost tasted gamey— it tasted like it had smelled while I was butchering, which was off-putting at first, but in the end, I felt really nourished by the protein and the micronutrients.
+It was so fresh it almost tasted gamey— it tasted like it had smelled while I was butchering, which was off-putting at first, but in the end, I felt really nourished by all the protein and the micronutrients.
 I don’t think I’d ever felt so grateful for chicken as I did in that moment.

 photo by Peter Crosby

 I also got to appreciate, firsthand, how much labor and time goes into fiber arts.
 About thirty sheep live on the farm, and most of them are raised for their wool.
-They get sheared in the spring, so by the time I got there, the sheep were fluffy again, and we had tons of gorgeous wool to sort through, all different textures and shades of brown, gray, white, and black.
+They get sheared in the spring, so by the time I got there in the summer, the sheep were fluffy again, and we had tons of gorgeous wool to sort through, all different textures and shades of brown, gray, white, and black.
 Some of it was matted, or stained with feces or urine, but we were able to pick out the good stuff, and then we washed it in buckets of boiling hot water, careful to not stir it around too much so that it wouldn’t felt.

 photo by Peter Crosby